CSC 200 Undergraduate Problem Seminar

 Summary

-This course is intended to provide students with a hands-on feel for what research in computer science is like.
+This course is intended to provide students with a hands-on feel for what research is like.
+The experience will tend to be CS- or IT-related, but to a large extent, research is research.

 Team members will regularly present project progress the the rest of the class during semi-formal discussion sessions, where team understanding, approaches and progress, will be critiqued, and potentially modified.
+These discussions will also serve as a venue for coordinating the efforts of different teams.
 Teams will also prepare weekly written reports

 A second component of the course consists of guest lectures by researchers in the computer science department.
 The course may also address issues in proposal writing and evaluation.